 And in this process of evolution, each and every single day we try to impart all the primary education on life skills, teaching them how to cope with different stresses.

 This with the hope that our kids grow up to become strong adults who have the confidence and capacity to face challenges head-on that the big wide world throws in their way.
 And amongst all the life skills, financial skill is also an integral part.

 As banking is a part of my routine work, I made a conscious attempt to impart financial knowledge to my little boys.
 However, before I began, like many parents out there, we too were bogged down by some confusing questions like, do we really need to talk about money to kids?
 Will they feel burdened if we discuss money matters with them?
 Aren’t they too young to discuss about saving, budgeting, financial planning and investing when they should have a happy and carefree childhood?
-I believe, these are few of the questions which most of the parents asks themselves when they think about imparting financial education to kids and I was no different from it.
+I believe, these are few questions that most parents asks themselves when they think teaching kids about money and I was no different.

 You might like these posts too...

 Educating kids in financial skills could be started at an early age as kids are always full of curiosity and eager to learn new things almost every day.
 The real magic trick is to make the whole process along with education, fun, interesting and entertaining so that kids doesn’t lose interest and find it bothersome.
 I personally believe Fun should always precede the education when we are with kids.
 I mean, many of us would agree that talking financials bore even the grownups sometimes.

 1. The story begins with the Piggy Bank: